Malaysia, Reviews, Singapore, Singapore Weekends

 Basically, there are two types of licensed taxi for cross-border trip that can carry passenger legally between Singapore and Malaysia:

-For both taxis, there are 4-seater and 6-seater option.
-The Singapore cross-border taxis are usually a black Toyota Alphard Limo, which can comfortably seat 6 people with some luggage space in the back.
+For both taxis, there are 4-seater and 6-seater option in standard or premium.
+The 6-seater premium Singapore cross-border taxis are usually a black Toyota Alphard Limo by ComfortDelGro, which can comfortably seat 5-6 people with some luggage space in the back.

 1. Taking a Singaporean Cross-Border Taxi

-An SG taxi can pick you up anywhere in Singapore, but they can only drop you off at the following four designated points in Malaysia:
+An SG taxi can pick you up anywhere in Singapore, but they can only drop you off at the following designated drop-off points in Malaysia:

 2. Taking a Malaysian Cross-Border Taxi

-On the other hand, a MY taxi can only pick you up from four designated points in Singapore:
+On the other hand, a MY taxi can only pick you up from the following four designated pick-up points in Singapore:

 But once you’ve crossed over to Malaysia, MY taxi can drop you off anywhere in Malaysia, subject to fare changes depending where you want to get dropped off.